MrAuro/OuraEmotes/readme.md

 <h1 align="center">OuraEmotes</h1>

-<h3 align="center">A Discord.JS bot that lets you add BTTV/FFZ Emotes directly to your server</h3>
+<h3 align="center">A Verified Discord Bot that lets you add BetterTTV, FrankerFaceZ, or URLs directly to your server</h3>

 <p align="center">
   <a href="#about">About</a>